bhaecker/Mindful-Neural-Networks/README.md

 We can expect two behaviors of the network.
 Either it will run into a fix point, which means the weights do not change anymore.
 Or the weights continue to change and maybe oscillate or exhibit other patterns.

-Before we start the actuall experiment, we need to define what it means to have a change in weights.
+Before we start the actual experiment, we need to define what it means to have a change in weights.
 We define it as follows:
-If at leat one of the weights changes more then a given threshold we consider it a change.
+If at least one of the weights changes more then a given threshold we consider it a change.
 If the network does not change for ten epochs, we stop the training.

 ## Grid Search
-We fix the
+We fix a threshold of ``0.01`` and a maximum number of epochs of ``~111``.

 <img src="https://github.com/bhaecker/Mindful-Neural-Networks/blob/master/graphics/plasticity.gif" width="500" height="790">
 blubluibul